-Emergency Notifications and timely warnings are generally sent via e-mail.
+Emergency Notifications and Timely Warnings are generally sent via e-mail.
 The text messaging alert system will also be activated when there is an imminent and significant threat to members of our campus community.

 The decision to issue an emergency alert or timely warning is made on a case-by-case basis considering all the facts surrounding the incident.
-Whenever practicable, the Director of the Department of Public Safety will consult with the Emergency Response Team and the president's office or a member of the president's senior staff before issuing an alert.
+Whenever practicable, the Director of the Department of Campus Safety will consult with the president's office or a member of the president's senior staff before issuing an alert.
 A balancing of a variety of factors weighs into the decision of whether or not to issue an alert.
 Factors include:

-- Is there a risk of compromising law enforcement efforts? - Is there a continuing danger to the community? - Is the crime random or targeted to a specific individual? - Has a suspect been taken into custody? - Have the facts been confirmed?
+Is there a risk of compromising law enforcement efforts?

+Is there a continuing danger to the community?

+Is the crime random or targeted to a specific individual?

+Has a suspect been taken into custody?

+Have the facts been confirmed?